dhodge180/ChessNavigator/README.md

 | END  | Jump th end of predefined move tree                        |
 | rnbq | Select promotion piece  (during promotion attempt)         |

+### Adding and removing pieces

+Adding new pieces by dragging them from the extra pieces panel requires first toggling "Legality" off.

+Removing pieces by dragging them from the board and dropping them off the board requires first toggling "Legality" off.

 ## For pre-stored analysis

 If you wish to be able to navigate a pre-determined tree then the path can be written in PROBLEM_LIST in advance.